"I Love You" in Spanish and Other Romantic Phrases

 Well, look no further!
 We have gathered all of the Spanish phrases you might need in order to express your love to your Spanish-speaking partner.
-You can practice all of these phrases and more in our new Spanish Course Focus: Love in Spanish.
+You can practice all of these phrases and more in our new Spanish deck: Love in Spanish.

-Click on the link below to jump to the topic you are looking for in particular.
+Click the link below to jump to the topic you are looking for in particular.

 “I Love You” in Spanish

 In Spanish, there are two ways to say “I love you,” depending on how much you really want to emphasize your love.
 Usually, these phrases are used in a long-term relationship, as with English.